London Stock Exchange shareholders vote on $27 billion Refinitiv deal

 The outcome of the vote is due to be announced later on Tuesday.

-The deal was announced in August, just 10 months after a consortium led by U.S. asset manager Blackstone (BX.N) completed a leverage buyout of Refinitiv from Thomson Reuters (TRI.TO).
+The deal was announced in August, just 10 months after a consortium led by U.S. asset manager Blackstone completed a leverage buyout of Refinitiv from Thomson Reuters.

-Hong Kong Exchanges and Clearing (0388.HK) threatened to derail the deal in September by making an unsolicited $39 billion takeover offer for LSE.
+Hong Kong Exchanges and Clearing threatened to derail the deal in September by making an unsolicited $39 billion takeover offer for LSE.
 The Asian exchange walked away after failing to convince LSE management and investors to back the move.
+(Reporting by Huw Jones; Editing by David Clarke)